Neuticles

 Neuticles are prosthetic testicular implants for neutered dogs and other domestic animals.
 The implants may be made of polypropylene or silicone.

 History

 Gregg Miller developed the idea for Neuticles after his bloodhound, Buck, was castrated to stop his wandering.
 Miller, along with a veterinarian, patented the procedure for implanting Neuticles.
-To sell his idea, Miller established the Canine Testicular Implant Corporation.
+To sell his idea, Miller established the Canine Testicular Implant Corporation (CTI Corporation).
 The first commercial Neuticles were implanted in 1995.
 Miller won the 2005 Ig Nobel Prize in Medicine, a parody of the real Nobel Prize, for the invention of Neuticles.

 While recognizing that responsible pet ownership requires neutering, nonetheless, many pet owners find themselves uncomfortable with such a disfiguring procedure.
 The permanently altered appearance of their pet serves as a constant reminder of their surgical choice.
 Comments by strangers who misidentify the gender of the pet may serve to exacerbate this discomfort.